opsschool/curriculum/sysadmin_101.rst

   every day, and they need access to email and other collaboration tools.
 With so many services and options for e-mail, which one makes the most amount of sense for the town?
-Daniel collects input from the employees about what capabilities are important, input from legal council about what laws towns need to follow regarding electronic communication, and evaluates a few services or products with his user's needs in mind along with the towns.
-If he ends up using a third- party service, he'll have to figure out how to roll it out to the users.
-If he chooses to host himself, he'll have to coordinate getting the appropriate infrastructure set up to make sure that it can meet the capacity of the users.
+Daniel collects input from the employees about what capabilities are important, input from legal council about what laws a town must follow regarding electronic communication, and evaluates a few services or products with his user's needs in mind along with the town's.
+If he ends up using a third-party service, he'll have to figure out how to roll it out to the users.
+If Will chooses to host himself, he'll have to coordinate getting the appropriate infrastructure set up to make sure that it can meet the capacity of the users.
 He'll also need to set it all up.

 .. _whats-sysadmin-karen:

 * **Karen works for a large business.** The business has many groups, but she works with one set of users - hardware engineers.
 She maintains a network that